 Who is it for: people with a higher budget, wanting to have the latest & greatest.
 All-around players.
 Especially excels for heavier, explosive guys who need all the impact protection they can get

-Shoes available: 18 shoes (yearly release): Nike Air Zoom Generation – Nike LeBron 18.
+Shoes available: 19 shoes and counting (yearly release): Nike Air Zoom Generation – Nike LeBron 19.
 Low-top variants for most and several special editions such as the Elite shoes

 Pros: ✔ top-notch tech specs, materials & build quality ✔ usually the go-to shoe for comfort